 Prostate-specific antigen (PSA) Screening

 The PSA test examines prostate-specific antigen levels, an indicator of prostate health in the blood.
-A high or rising PSA might indicate prostate cancer, or it could point to another prostate condition that might need medical attention, or it may itself lead to cancer.
+A high or rising PSA might indicate prostate cancer, or it could point to another prostate condition that might need medical attention or lead to cancer.
 It is a significant test for all men to consider as an early warning of decreased prostate health.

 Digital rectal examination (DRE)

-DRE is an easy procedure for the early detection and prostate cancer diagnosis and other abnormalities of the prostate gland.
-The doctor puts a lubricated gloved finger in the rectum to feel the prostate gland for any enlargements or lumps.
+DRE is a straightforward procedure for early detection, prostate cancer diagnosis, and other prostate gland abnormalities.
+The doctor puts a lubricated, gloved finger in the rectum to feel the prostate gland for any enlargements or lumps.

 Testosterone

-Testosterone levels must be tested once every year, to make sure of normal levels.
-Low testosterone can cause many changes in the body like fatigue, erectile dysfunction, weight gain, loss of muscle, loss of body hair, trouble concentrating, sleep problems, personality changes and bone loss.
+Testosterone levels must be tested once every year to ensure regular stations.
+Low testosterone can cause many changes in the body, like fatigue, erectile dysfunction, weight gain, loss of muscle, loss of body hair, trouble concentrating, sleep problems, personality changes, and bone loss.
 Your doctor can check your testosterone via a saliva or blood test.

 Blood Sugar Test